MicrosoftDocs/msteams-docs/msteams-platform/toolkit/toolkit-v4/add-single-sign-on-vs.md

             ]
         ```

     * `replyUrlsWithType`: It lists registered redirect_uri values that Microsoft Entra ID accepts as destinations when returning tokens.
-Set necessary redirect Uris into `replyUrlsWithType` to successfully return token.
+Set necessary redirect URIs into `replyUrlsWithType` to successfully return token.
 For more information, see [replyUrlsWithType attribute](/azure/active-directory/develop/reference-app-manifest#replyurlswithtype-attribute).

         ```json
             "replyUrlsWithType":[